-Rather embarrassingly on my part, I discovered something simple but fundamentally wrong with my trading.
-I made the adjustment today, and amended the ‘algo to trade by’ page.
-Even a tweak, if it is a fundamental tweak, can make a profound difference.
+Slightly embarrassingly on my part, I discovered something simple but fundamentally wrong with my trading.
+I adjusted today and amended my ‘how to trade’ page.
+Even a tweak, if it is a significant tweak, can make a profound difference.

 As in many things, but I feel particularly in trading, I cannot be so keen on my backtest work that I’m not prepared to take a fresh look once I’m in the trading room for real.
-As Yogi Berra said, “in theory there is no difference between theory and practise; in practise there is.”
+As Yogi Berra said, “in theory, there is no difference between theory and practise; in practice there is.”

-Changing to swing/scalp and limiting scalp to not less than 1R is greatly preferable.
+Changing to swing/scalp and limiting scalp to not less than 1R is much preferable.
 Profitable scalp percentage is now 60% – still high but that’s the issue with scalping.
-And the swing percentage to be profitable is 40%; anyone suggesting less does not have a spread to contend with (prop trader rather than retail trader) or they’ve ignored it.
+And the swing percentage to be useful is 40%; anyone suggesting less does not have a spread to contend with (prop trader rather than retail trader), or they’ve ignored it.

-To a non trader this all seems a lot about nothing.
-But it’s like a golfer playing a match without the long clubs and therefore having to take too many hits on the par 5 holes.
+To a non-trader, this all seems a lot about nothing.
+But it’s like a golfer playing a match without the long clubs and therefore having to take too many hits on the par five holes.